 Targeting in APOGEE-1

-Every 7 deg2 APOGEE field has many more objects in it than APOGEE can observe.
-Targeting involves the process of selecting which objects will be observed.
-An object may have been targeted for spectroscopy for any one of many different purposes, or for several purposes at once.
+Each 7 deg2 APOGEE-1 field contains many more objects than can actually be observed by the Survey.
+Targeting is the process of selecting which objects will be observed.
+An object may have been targeted for a single or multiple different reasons.

-To keep track of these reasons, SDSS uses target flags.
+To keep track of target selection, SDSS uses target flags.
 Target flags can be used in catalog queries to select only objects that were (or were not) targeted for a specific set of reasons.

 The majority of APOGEE’s targeted sample is composed of red giant stars, selected with very few criteria — this is referred to as the “main sample” or “normal targets”.
 The other scientific sample component comprises the “special targets”, which include (among others) stars with measured parameters and abundances from other spectroscopic studies, cluster members, and targets submitted by one of APOGEE’s numerous ancillary science programs.
 Additionally, a sample of early-type stars is observed in order to measure terrestrial atmospheric contamination and remove it from all of the spectra.